dexie/dexie-website-old/cloud/docs/access-control.md

 The whole idea with Dexie Cloud is to create applications that work as identically as possible no matter if user is offline or online.
 This means that the application logic needs to be fully executable on the client.
 A ToDo app must be able to add items while offline, a barcode scanner app must work offline and store scanned codes in the offline database.

 Dexie Cloud comes with an access control model that has the same security benefits as a server side app, but the creation of the objects that control access happens in your client side app.
 How is this possible? **It must all start with a user creating a realm**.
 Any user can do that.
 A realm does not give any new access or affect other users just yet.
 The realm owner can invite members to the realm and connect the application model objects to the realm (or several different objects to the same realm).
-Then, users that accepts the invitations will gain the access that the realm owner has given and the model continues to work with water-proof isolation between users and between customers.
+Then, users that accept the invitations will gain access that the realm owner has given and the model continues to work with water-proof isolation between users and between customers.

 The invitation step is important in non-enterprise use cases because it protects other users from unwillingly starting to see new data showing up in their app without their acceptance - data that could potentially confuse them or delude them to mix it up with authentic data.